-Canon 100D versus Panasonic GF7
+Canon 100D vs Panasonic GF7

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-GF7 are two digital cameras that were revealed to the public, respectively, in March 2013 and January 2015.
 The 100D is a DSLR, while the GF7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GF7) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GF7 is considerably smaller (35 percent) than the Canon 100D.
 Moreover, the GF7 is substantially lighter (35 percent) than the 100D.
 In this context, it is worth noting that neither the 100D nor the GF7 are weather-sealed.